-Portal 2 is a first person shooter puzzle game that contains a humorous story with endearing characters.
-The gameplay itself focuses on solving fun and incredibly well designed puzzles, by placing adjoined portals with your portal gun.
+Portal 2 is a first person puzzle game with a humorous story and endearing characters.
+The gameplay focuses on solving fun and well designed puzzles, by placing adjoined portals with your portal gun.

 Ranked in these QuestionsQuestion Ranking